 In 1,958, in front of the city of Tyre in present-day Lebanon, a shipwreck was discovered by chance when it found itself entangled on a fishermen’s net.
 When the fishermen pulled their net, they found a terracotta figurine incrusted with mollusks and shells.

-The “Asfar & Sarkis” gallery in Beirut funded and after an initial cleaning, intervention and identification of the pieces, they were mostly acquired by the “Salim Haddad” and “Marwan Shebab” galleries for their collections, both located in Beirut in the decade of the 70’s of this past century.
+With the financing of the galleries that operated in Lebanon during those years and of a first cleaning, intervention and identification of the pieces, these were acquired for the most part by the galleries existing in that area.
 During the subsequent years, the individual pieces were distributed through different galleries and private collections around the world.

 The collector Vicente Jimenez Ifergan has dedicated many years of research towards the recovery of the majority of the pieces originating from this shipwreck.
 Nowadays, they gather inside the Malaka Hall and constitute the most important Phoenician terracotta figures (from the 6th – 4th century B.C) originating from the Temple of the city of Tyre in present-day Lebanon.